 “The teachers at BCD are truly exceptional people.
 I did not realize how unusual this was until I went to shadow at the high schools.
 Here, the teachers know you personally and the level of trust astounds me every day.”– BCD Middle School student

-The BCD preschool social studies curriculum features literature and experiences that encourage children to discover the world, its cultures, geography, and history.
-Problem solving, communication and respect for people and the world are focal points and problem solving and conflict resolution skills are taught on a daily basis.
+Social studies curriculum features literature and experiences that encourage children to discover the world, its cultures, geography, and history.
+Respect for people and the world are focal points and problem solving and conflict resolution skills are modeled on a daily basis.

 In addition to our strong academics, Boulder Country Day’s preschool incorporates a “Specials” curriculum.
 This curriculum includes instruction in foreign language (French and Spanish), movement, music, and library skills, science lab, and computer lab (pre-K only) on a weekly basis.
 Our specials curriculum helps to ensure that every preschool child begins to discover his/her excellence.

 We believe in small class sizes and low child/adult ratios…

 Our small class sizes provide individualized attention for each preschool student.
 There is truly a personal relationship that develops between the children and their teachers.
 Our knowledge of each child’s strengths and goals helps teachers to meet individual needs.
 Classrooms are organized by age and are class sizes are well below State of Colorado Division of Childcare ratio guidelines.
 Each preschool classroom has two dedicated full time faculty members.

 We believe in providing structure and routines designed to with children in mind

 Our classrooms and routines are structured and follow a general “flow” each day.
 However, our routines are flexible and maintain a balance in all that we do.
 We challenge our students to reach their highest potential by using research-based curriculum and differentiated teaching practices.